FRRouting/frr/doc/user/overview.rst

 Mailing List
 ============

-.. index:: How to get in touch with Frr
+.. index:: How to get in touch with FRR

-.. index:: Mailing Frr
+.. index:: Mailing FRR

 .. index:: Contact information

 .. index:: Mailing lists

-There is a mailing list for discussions about Frr.
-If you have any comments or suggestions to Frr, please subscribe to:
+There is a mailing list for discussions about FRR.
+If you have any comments or suggestions to FRR, please subscribe to:

 `https://lists.frrouting.org/listinfo/frog <https://lists.frrouting.org/listinfo/frog>`_.

-The `@value{PACKAGE_URL <@value{PACKAGE_URL>`_,,Frr} site has further information on the available mailing lists, see:
+The `FRR <|PACKAGE_URL|>`_ site has further information on the available mailing lists, see:

 `https://lists.frrouting.org/ <https://lists.frrouting.org/>`_